mvelinder/ncbi_scripts/README.md

 # ncbi_scripts
-simple scripts for command line querying of pubmed and clinvar via various inputs
+simple scripts for command line querying ncbi resources like pubmed and clinvar via various inputs

 ## Usage
 `head` each script for clarification on usage